oclockvn/oclockvn.github.io/_posts/2020-05-18-config-azure-blob-storage-for-nlog-in-dotnet-core.md

 1. Create the container corresponding in your `nlog.config`, in this case is `logs` container
 2. Open Azure Storage Explorer then R-Click into the blob container > Copy Blob Container.
 It's a json object.
 3. Copy the `connectionString`'s value from the info above.
-4. Replace `&` by `&amp` in the connection string above, you can use notepad/notepad++ or whatever your fav editor to do that.
+4. Replace `&` by `&amp;` in the connection string above, you can use notepad/notepad++ or whatever your fav editor to do that.
 5. Put in the `connectionString` in the nlog config and you're good to go.

 Notes: